 One new case in central districts

-One person tested positive for COVID-19 in Tiruchi district on Friday, making it the sole new infection in the central region (inclusive of Ariyalur, Karur, Mayiladuthurai, Nagapattinam, Perambalur, Pudukottai, Thanjavur and Tiruvarur districts), according to the bulletin issued by the State Health Department.
+One person in Thanjavur district tested positive for COVID-19 on Thursday, making it the sole new infection in the central region according to the bulletin issued by the State Health Department.

-Fifteen active cases of patients undergoing treatment in hospital and at home were recorded.
-Of this, Tiruvarur and Tiruchi districts had four active cases each.
-Three active cases each were reported in Pudukottai and Thanjavur district.
-Karur had one active case.
+Twelve active cases of patients undergoing treatment at home and in hospital were reported.
+Of this, Tiruchi had six active cases, while Thanjavur district had three.
+Two active cases were recorded in Pudukottai, while Karur district had one.

 - Comments will be moderated by The Hindu editorial team.